 Dr. Dineley studies:

-Dr. Dineley lives in Galveston with her husband, Dr. Larry Denner also on faculty at UTMB, and their fifteen-year-old son, Axel.
+Dr. Dineley lives in Galveston with her husband, Dr. Larry Denner, and son.

 Rema Raman, PhD, is a tenured Professor of Neurology at the Keck School of Medicine of the University of Southern California (USC) and the Director of Biostatistics of USC’s Alzheimer’s Therapeutic Research Institute (ATRI).
 Her statistical research interests are in efficient clinical trial design and monitoring approaches (risk-based monitoring, data visualization), and correlated data analysis topics (impact of missing data, analysis of ordinal data).
 Dr. Raman has extensive experience as a biostatistician in biomedical research projects, providing biostatistics and data management leadership to the design, coordination, conduct and analyses of clinical trials and large observational studies.
 She has served or currently serves as the primary statistician for several, multi-center clinical trials in Alzheimer’s disease, acute stroke, post-traumatic stress disorder, and traumatic brain injury.
 She is a member of several NIH study sections and serves as the Biostatistician on several Data and Safety Monitoring Boards.